ai-mbl/example-project/README.md

 ### Connecting to Github through VSCode

 For the purposes of this course, we recommend connecting to Github through the VSCode extension Github Pull Requests.
 After connecting to your remote machine through VSCode, you can install the Github Pull Requests extension from the marketplace.
 After it is installed, open the Github Pull Requests extension from the sidebar and select the "Sign In" button in order to authenticate VSCode to use your Github account.
+Once we are signed in to Github through the Github Pull Requests extension, we will just use the Source tab in VSCode.

 ### Creating the project repo